Broadening Broadband: September 2012 | STATE LEGISLATURES MAGAZINE

 States are taking different approaches to reach the shared goal of expanding the availability and use of broadband.
 For example:

-Iowa developed a grant program to create jobs for public broadband.
+- Iowa developed a grant program to create jobs for broadband.

 A few states have approved legislation to direct in-state Universal Service Funds to support broadband deployment.
 The funds were established by the FCC in 1997 to expand advanced telecommunications services, among other things.
 Oregon directed funding from its universal service e-fund, for example, to mapping activities so it could better determine where adequate broadband service exists, and likewise, where better service is needed.